2people-IT/express-rest-api-boilerplate-postgresql/README.md

 # add heroku remote reference to the local repository
 heroku git:remote --app my-new-app

-# add the MongoLab addon to the heroku app
-heroku addons:create mongolab

 # set the environment variables to the heroku app (see the .env file in root directory)
 heroku config:set MASTER_KEY=masterKey JWT_SECRET=jwtSecret